arianneghislainerull/arianneghislainerull/README.md

 <br><br>
 During my free time, you’ll find me reading research papers or books, hiking through nature, indulging in matcha treats, and exploring the art galleries and outdoors.
 <br><br>
-You can contact me at arianneghislaine@gmail.com
+I'm open to new opportunities and collaborations.
+You can contact me at [arianneghislaine@gmail.com](mailto:arianneghislaine@gmail.com)
 <br><br>
 The Most Important Lesson I've Learned in Life:
   "What you want isn’t happiness; chasing dopamine is a source of suffering.
 What you really want is peace."